aziascreations/mooss-serialize/readme.md

 # Mooss - Serialize

-**⚠️ This package is a woro-in-progress, it is not suitable nor reliable yet ⚠️**
+**⚠️ This package is a work-in-progress, it is not suitable nor reliable for production-level applications yet ⚠️**

 A Python package to help with serialization and deserialization of *dataclasses* through the help of a common interface while also insuring the parsed data is properly typed and handled in many situations.